Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Public goods game

-Herein we discuss game magnetisation as well as average payoff per player calculated in Sec.~\ref{Chicken-NE} for NE mapping, Sec.~\ref{Chicken-DE} for DE model and Sec.~\ref{Chicken-ABM} for agent based method for Hawk-Dove game.
-We especially focus on anomalies seen in DE model and try to understand the reasons for it.
+Herein we analyze game magnetization as well as the average payoff calculated in Sec.~\ref{PG-NE} for NE mapping (NEM), Sec.~\ref{PG-HD} for Hamiltonian dynamics (HD) model, Sec.~\ref{PG-DE} for Darwinian evolution (DE) model and Sec.~\ref{PG-ABM} for agent-based method (ABM) in the context of public goods game.